-As many of you know April is Autism Awareness month and let me tell you 2018 is off to a great start with the Portland, Maine Autism walk held at University of New England!
-Families from all over Maine have come to walk with pride and spread awareness and I couldn’t have been more honored to be the portrait photographer capturing this moment.
+As many of you know April is Autism Awareness month and let me tell you 2018 is off to a great start with the Portland, Maine Autism walk held at the University of New England!
+Families from all over Maine have come to walk with pride and spread awareness on Autism Speaks and I couldn’t have been more honored to be the child portrait photographer capturing this moment.

-Autism is a well-known word now in our world because of the amount of awareness around the spectrum however; there are still many misconceptions around the topic and those with autism so awareness continues to spread across the globe.
-Here is what sparked my love for autism awareness.
+Autism is a well-known word now in our world because of the amount of awareness around the spectrum, however; there are still many misconceptions around the topic and those with autism so awareness continues to spread across the globe.

 Things to remember if you love someone with autism:

 - Autism is no one’s fault and people with autism are NOT broken